-More than half a million self-managed super funds are now in operation, according to the latest statistics released by APRA in May 2013.
-The exact number of SMSFs (as at March 2013) is 503,320, and thousands of new SMSFs are being established every quarter.
+The exact number of SMSFs (as at December 2016) is 585,260, and thousands of new SMSFs are being established every quarter.

-The average balance of a SMSF is stampeding towards $1 million, with the ‘average’ fund balance now around $986,000, and the average account balance for a SMSF member is nearly $510,000.
-Note that these figures are an average calculated by dividing the total assets held by SMSFs by the number of SMSFs.
-In reality, around half of all SMSFs have less than $500,000 in assets (for more details on fund balances see SuperGuide article Do you fit the profile of a ‘typical’ SMSF trustee?).
+The average balance of a SMSF now exceeds $1.1 million, with the ‘average’ fund balance now around $1.17 million ($1,117,110 on December 2016 figures), and the average account balance for a SMSF member is roughly $594,000 (based on December 2016 figures of $653.8 billion in SMSF assets and dividing this amount by the estimated 1.1 million members).
+Note that these figures are an average calculated by dividing the total assets held by SMSFs by the number of SMSFs, and by the number of SMSF members, respectively.
+In reality, just under half (42.8%) of all SMSFs have less than $500,000 in assets (for more details on fund balances see SuperGuide article Do you fit the latest profile of a ‘typical’ SMSF trustee?).

-Individuals running SMSFs control nearly a third ($496.2 billion) of the $1.58 trillion invested via Australian superannuation funds.
-Ten years ago, DIY super funds represented one-tenth (10%) of all superannuation money.
+Individuals running SMSFs control nearly a third (29.7% or $653.8 billion) of the $2.2 trillion or so invested via Australian superannuation funds.
+In 1998, DIY super funds (that is, SMSFs) represented one-tenth (10%) of all superannuation money, and in 2004, SMSFs represented 20% of all super fund assets.